-Sustainable, eco-friendly clothes for kids.
-More and more, these ideas are becoming mainstream.
+You’ve been hearing a lot about sustainable, eco-friendly clothes for kids.
 To help you figure out if making the switch from fast fashion to conscious buying is something you want to do, we found a great collection of companies with sustainable clothing for kids.
-These labels are taking a responsible approach to kids’ clothes, from the material used to how things are packaged and shipped to your door.
-Of course, it doesn’t hurt that each collection is cute as can be!
+From the material used to how things are packaged and shipped to your door, these labels are taking a responsible approach to kids’ clothes, Of course, it doesn’t hurt that each collection is cute as can be!
 Scroll down to see our top picks for the most sustainable brands for kids.

 Winter Water Factory